Question: I haven’t had my period in 2 months; Am I Pregnant?

 Sometimes, depending on whichever pills you’re on, menstruation may cease from coming.

-Traditionally, most pills require you take then for 21 days and a free 7 days where you are on placebo or no pill at all.
+Traditionally, most pills require you take them for 21 days and a free 7 days where you are on placebo or no pill at all.
 This type of pills will not stop your period from coming for months.

 However, the new kinds of birth control pills or inserts may end period for a long time.
 Seasonale contraceptives are well-known around the world and can stop menstruation for about 84 days (4 months).
+Extended-cycle pills and some hormonal IUDs, implants or injections can make your periods very light or stop completely, and this can be medically safe for many women.
+Cleveland Clinic

 Before taking any medication, it’s important to know how they could affect your health.
 Talk to your doctor and ask many other questions as required.